Home

 5. Turbos can fail and destroy your engine

-Extremely common in modern cars, turbochargers utilise waste energy from the exhaust to increase power and efficiency.
+Turbochargers, common in modern cars, use exhaust waste energy to boost power and efficiency.
 Turbos are responsible for the modern spate of small, high MPG-achieving engines such as those found in Ford, Audi and Volkswagen vehicles.

 6. Worse performance